canonical/mongodb-operator/documentation/tutorial.md

   ]
 })
 ```
-You can verify that you added the user correctly, by entering the command `show users` into the mongo shell, this will output:
+You can verify that you added the user correctly by entering the command `show users` into the mongo shell.
+This will output:
 ```json
 [
   {